 "Stormy is going to tell her story"

-After Mr Cohen admitted to making the payment, Ms Daniels' manager said her client was free to tell her story.
+Ms Daniels' manager said her client was free to tell her story after the announcement by Mr Cohen.

-Gina Rodriguez said Ms Daniels was no longer bound by the non-disclosure agreement following the revelation.
+Gina Rodriguez argued that Ms Daniels was no longer bound by the non-disclosure agreement.
 "Everything is off now, and Stormy is going to tell her story," she said.

 Michael Avenatti, Ms Daniels' lawyer, 7 March 2018

-Ms Daniels' lawyer was unequivocal when asked on NBC's Today programme whether Ms Daniels had had a sexual relationship with Mr Trump.
+Ms Daniels's lawyer was unequivocal when asked on NBC's Today programme whether Ms Daniels had had a sexual relationship with Mr Trump.

 "There was no knowledge of any payments"